IBM/ce-cns/documentation/app-id-optional.md

 # Optional Lab 3: Run the example application with App ID

-In this optional lab we use for authentication and authorization an [IBM Cloud App ID](https://www.ibm.com/cloud/app-id) service instance.
+In this optional lab we use an [IBM Cloud App ID](https://www.ibm.com/cloud/app-id) service instance for authentication and authorization .

 We will create an [IBM Cloud App ID](https://www.ibm.com/cloud/app-id) service instance using a **"lite"** plan, this plan type does not create additional costs for us.